274 - Performance-enhancing drugs and hormones - risks rewards and broader implications for the public

 Monitoring and Harm Reduction

-For people who do use performance-enhancing drugs or hormones, Attia outlines a monitoring framework that most users are not following.
+For people who do use performance-improving drugs or hormones, Attia outlines a monitoring framework that most users are not following.
 Regular bloodwork is the bare minimum: complete metabolic panel, lipid panel with ApoB, CBC with differential, hormone panels including free testosterone and estradiol, and inflammatory markers like hsCRP and homocysteine.
 But Attia goes further.
 He recommends periodic cardiac imaging, specifically echocardiography and potentially coronary calcium scoring, for anyone using supraphysiological doses of anabolic compounds.

 He also stresses the importance of blood pressure management.
 Chronic elevation of blood pressure, even modest elevations in the 130-140 systolic range, dramatically accelerates cardiovascular disease over time.
 Many PED users tolerate mildly elevated blood pressure because they feel fine, not realizing that the damage is cumulative and largely silent until it is not.
 He recommends keeping systolic blood pressure below 120 mmHg if possible, and treating elevations aggressively regardless of how the person feels.